cloudspannerecosystem/spanner-schema-diff-tool/AddingCapabilities.md

 ## Implement the toString and equals methods for the new AST capability classes

-The `toString()` and probably the `equals()` methods need to be implemented in the new AST classes for implementing the capability.
+The `toString()` and probably the `equals()` methods need to be implemented in the new AST classes for implementing the diff capability.

 For end-branches of the AST, the toString() method can be as simple as regenerating the original tokens using the helper method: